Extended Reduced-Form Framework for Non-Life Insurance: Valuation formulas

 Let $\tilde Z_s := \int_t^T Z_u \ud \tilde{m}(u - s)$, $s \in [0,T]$.
 We note that $\tilde m$ is right-continuous and monotone.
 On one hand, for fixed $s \in [0,T]$, the function $d_s(u) := \tilde m (u - s)$, $u \in [0,T]$, is also right-continuous and monotone and defines the cumulative distribution function of a finite positive measure, in view of (\ref{eq: finite moment}).
 On the other hand, for fixed $u \in [0,T]$, the function $\tilde m (u - s)$, $s \in [0,T]$, is left-continuous in $s$, i.e. for every series $s_n \nearrow s$, we have the pointwise convergence

-of the cumulative distribution functions, equivalent to the convergence in distribution or weak convergence in measure\footnote{A series of positive finite measures $(\nu_n)_{n \in \N}$ converges weakly to a positive finite measure $\nu$, if for all bounded continuous functions $f$, it holds }.
-This yields the convergence
+of the cumulative distribution functions, equivalent to the convergence in distribution or weak convergence in measure.
+Note that a series of positive finite measures $(\nu_n)_{n \in \N}$ converges weakly to a positive finite measure $\nu$, if for all bounded continuous functions $f$ the following holds This yields the convergence